leolani/cltl-leolani-app/README.md

 ### Components

-The application is composed from the following components:
+The application is composed of the following components:

 #### Backend Server